jerryli99/summer2022_cpp/practices/practice15_opencv/README.md

 Done.

-Then do git clone or just copy the files.
+Then do git clone or just copy the files if you want to try my code.